awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-submission.md

 1. Fill out the appropriate fields in each of the tabs and submit your change\.

  Your product submission is reviewed using a similar process to the one used when you create a new product\.
 You can monitor the status of your submission using the SSL dashboard\.
 After your product has been approved by the AWS Marketplace team your updates will be published live on the AWS Marketplace web site\.

+## Company and Product Logo Requirements<a name="seller-and-product-logos"></a>

+ Your company logo and the logo for the products you list through AWS Marketplace need to conform to our guidelines so that the user experience is uniform when browsing AWS Marketplace\.

+ **Product Logo Specifications** – Your product logo image should have a transparent or white background and be 120 to 640 pixels in size, with a 1:1 or 2:1 \(wide\) ratio\.

+ **Company Logo Specifications** – Your company logo image should have a transparent background and be 220 x 220 pixels in size, allowing for 10 pixels of padding on each side within\.

 ## AWS CloudFormation\-launched Product \(free or paid\) or Usage\-based paid AMI product<a name="aws-cloudformation-launched-product-free-or-paid-or-usage-based-paid-ami-product"></a>